-Description: Load kernel extensions (kexts) from the system volume if they are not cached.
+Description: Load kernel drivers from system volume if they are not cached.

-To be filled with plist dict values, describing each kext.
-Refer to the Force Properties section below for details.
-This section resolves the problem of injecting kexts that depend on other kexts, which are not otherwise cached.
+Designed to be filled with plist dict values, describing each driver.
+See the Force Properties section below.
+This section resolves the problem of injecting drivers that depend on other drivers, which are not cached otherwise.
 The issue typically affects older operating systems, where various dependency kexts, such as IOAudioFamily or IONetworkingFamily may not be present in the kernel cache by default.
+The kernel driver load order follows the item order in the array, thus the dependencies should be written prior to their consumers.
+Force happens before Add.